ShoaibHassanK/Loan-Data-Cleaning-and-EDA/README.md

-# Loan-Data-Cleaning-and-EDA
-This repository contains SQL scripts for cleaning and conducting exploratory data analysis (EDA) on a loan dataset.
-Explore data cleaning techniques and gain insights into loan-related trends and patterns.

 # Loan Data Cleaning and EDA

 In this portfolio project, I work with three key tables, each serving a distinct purpose.
 The project revolves around data cleaning and exploration, ensuring data quality and suitability for further analysis.